Sun Yat-sen Mausoleum

-Dr. Sun Yat-sen's Mausoleum (中山陵 (Zhōngshān Líng)) is situated at the foot of the second peak of Purple Mountain in Nanjing, China.
-Construction of the tomb started in January 1926, and was finished in spring of 1929.
+The Sun Yat-sen Mausoleum (中山陵 (Zhōngshān Líng)) is situated at the foot of the second peak of Purple Mountain in Nanjing, Jiangsu, China.
+Construction of the tomb started in January 1926, shortly after Sun Yat-sen's death, and was finished in spring of 1929.
 The architect was Lü Yanzhi, who died shortly after it was finished.
 His representative and project partner was his close friend Huang Tanpu.

 History

-Dr. Sun was born in Guangdong province of China on 12 November 1866, and died in 1925 in Beijing, China.
-On 23 April 1929, the Chinese government appointed He Yingqin to be in charge of laying Dr. Sun to rest.
-On 26 May, the coffin departed from Beijing, and on 28 May, it arrived in Nanjing.
-On 1 June 1929, Dr. Sun was buried there.
 Sun, considered to be the "Father of Modern China" both in mainland China and in Taiwan, fought against the imperial Qing government and after the 1911 revolution ended the monarchy, and founded the Republic of China.

+Sun was born in Guangdong province of China on 12 November 1866, and died of gallbladder cancer in 1925 in Beijing, China.
+On the day before his death, Sun offered to preserve his body as Lenin did, and to send himself to Nanjing for burial.
+In accordance with the wishes of Sun, the body was embalmed in the Peking Union Medical College Hospital and then temporarily stored in the Temple of Azure Clouds, Beijing, and then in Nanjing after the completion of the mausoleum.